DLTK/models/ukbb_cardiac_segmentation_cine_mri/README.md

 ```
 There is one parameter in the script, *CUDA_VISIBLE_DEVICES*, which controls which GPU device to use on your machine.
 Currently, I set it to 0, which means the first GPU on your machine.

-This script will download two exemplar short-axis cardiac MR images and a pre-trained network, then segment the left and right ventricles using the network, saving the segmentation results *seg_sa.nii.gz* and also saving the clinical measures in a spreadsheet *clinical_measure.csv*, including the left ventricular end-diastolic volume (LVEDV), end-systolic volume (LVESV), myocardial mass (LVM) and the right ventricular end-diastolic volume (RVEDV), end-systolic volume (RVESV).
+This script will automatically download [two exemplar short-axis cardiac MR images](https://www.doc.ic.ac.uk/~wbai/data/ukbb_cardiac/demo_image/) and [a pre-trained network](https://www.doc.ic.ac.uk/~wbai/data/ukbb_cardiac/trained_model/), then segment the left and right ventricles using the network, saving the segmentation results *seg_sa.nii.gz* and also saving the clinical measures in a spreadsheet *clinical_measure.csv*, including the left ventricular end-diastolic volume (LVEDV), end-systolic volume (LVESV), myocardial mass (LVM) and the right ventricular end-diastolic volume (RVEDV), end-systolic volume (RVESV).
 The script will also download exemplar long-axis cardiac MR images and segment the left and right atria.

 **To know more** If you want to know more about how the network works and how it is trained, you can read these following files:
 * network.py, which describes the neural network architecture;